AliceNN-ucdenver/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Shawn McCarthy, an AI Committee Member and Manulife's VP of Global Architecture, Big Data, and Information Risk, is pursuing a PhD focused on the impact of global events on market sentiment.
-His research expands upon a previous study (https://www.mdpi.com/1911-8074/16/4/226) and aims to uncover connections between world events, producing countries, and their financial markets.
-Shawn's work seeks to develop a novel approach for understanding how news analysis and global events influence market sentiment and performance across various sectors.
-By creating a comprehensive model for market prediction and risk management, he aims to help organizations navigate the complexities of financial markets in an interconnected global economy.
-As a Graduate Instructor at the University of Colorado, Shawn is driven by his motto, "Inspire Growth," and committed to fostering innovation in others.
+As a distinguished AntiaB.org AI Committee Member and Vice President of Global Architecture, Big Data, and Information Risk at Manulife, Shawn McCarthy is currently pursuing a PhD with a focus on the impact of global events on market sentiment.
+His research, which builds upon a prior study (https://www.mdpi.com/1911-8074/16/4/226), seeks to uncover the intricate relationships between world events, producing countries, and their corresponding financial markets.

+McCarthy is not merely conducting research; he is creating a novel framework.
+His work aims to develop a comprehensive understanding of how news analysis and global events influence market sentiment across various sectors.
+By constructing an extensive model for market prediction and risk management, he is enabling organizations to navigate the complexities of financial markets within an interconnected global economy more effectively.

+In his role as a Graduate Instructor at the esteemed University of Colorado, McCarthy upholds his professional motto, `Inspire Growth` and is committed to fostering innovation in others.
+His efforts extend beyond the immediate confines of finance and academia, as he seeks to develop future leaders capable of navigating the challenges of an increasingly complex global market.

 {style="text-align: justify;"}